syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 FileStream excelStream = new FileStream("OleTemplate.xlsx", FileMode.Open);

-//Image to be displayed, This can be any image FileStream excelStream = new FileStream("OlePicture.png", FileMode.Open);
+//Image to be displayed, This can be any image FileStream imageStream = new FileStream("OlePicture.png", FileMode.Open);

 //Add an OLE object to the slide
 IOleObject oleObject = slide.Shapes.AddOleObject(imageStream, "Excel.Sheet.12", excelStream);